 - Interact – they could interact by serving themselves at meal times.
 This is also great for only taking as much as they need.

-Helping in the kitchen with exciting utensils like whisking or scooping or scraping bowls, measuring or pouring liquids are great examples.
+Helping in the kitchen with exciting utensils like whisking, scooping, scraping bowls, measuring or pouring liquids are great examples.

 - Smell – You could invent a smelling game with different solid and liquid foods.
 Trying to guess the food or simply describing the smell whilst blindfolded makes this a fun activity to introduce new foods.

-Also having them in the kitchen while your preparing so they can smell the food or get them to help with preparation like stirring food whilst cooking and smelling it, exaggerate smelling food saying (umm delicious).
+Also having them in the kitchen while you are preparing so they can smell the food.
+Or get them to help with preparation like stirring food whilst cooking and smelling it.
+You can exaggerate smelling the food by saying “umm delicious”.